 According to common practice and the law, assisted fertility clinics are required to test for the most common diseases according to the geographic area to which the donor belongs.
 In the case of Caucasian donors, these are Fragile X syndrome, Cystic Fibrosis and Thalassemia.
 This partial study still leaves the door open to numerous other diseases that can have a negative impact on a baby’s health.

-Because of this, and aware of the spectrum of diseases not included in the test, IVF-Spain has gone further and believes that it is ethically responsible for the health of future generations to perform genetic compatibility tests on egg donors.
+Because of this, and aware of the spectrum of diseases not included in the test, IVF-Life has gone further and believes that it is ethically responsible for the health of future generations to perform genetic compatibility tests on egg donors.